jeff4/bionotes.github.io/_business/startups-v-incumbents.md

 * Startup Letta from UC Berkeley comes out of stealth.
 [TC article](https://techcrunch.com/2024/09/23/letta-one-of-uc-berkeleys-most-anticipated-ai-startups-has-just-come-out-of-stealth/)

 ## 06 January 2025
 * [TC summary](https://techcrunch.com/2025/01/03/inside-the-wild-fall-and-last-minute-revival-of-bench-the-vc-backed-accounting-startup-that-imploded-over-the-holidays/) of shutdown of accounting/bookkeeping SaaS company Bench.
+Interesting quote:
-	* Interesting quote: '*One reason for the company’s struggles was a push to embrace AI and other automation tools in recent years, according to some staffers.
-It turns out that it’s simpler to automate accounting tasks, like categorizing expenses, in theory than in practice, former staff told TechCrunch.
-One former employee claimed the only way Bench could scale was AI, but its execution was flawed and the tools it built didn’t work properly.
-Overreliance on these tools, sometimes at the expense of human bookkeepers, caused delays, with books passed around different teams instead of staying with one staffer.*'
+	* *'One reason for the company’s struggles was a push to embrace AI and other automation tools in recent years, according to some staffers.*
+	* *'It turns out that it’s simpler to automate accounting tasks, like categorizing expenses, in theory than in practice, former staff told TechCrunch.*
+	* *'One former employee claimed the only way Bench could scale was AI, but its execution was flawed and the tools it built didn’t work properly.*
+	* *'Overreliance on these tools, sometimes at the expense of human bookkeepers, caused delays, with books passed around different teams instead of staying with one staffer.*'